 Then again, you might be trying to bring electricity to the billion people worldwide who currently don’t have it.
 You might be an engineer designing the energy efficient transport of the future.
 Or you might be an IT expert creating video games.
 Or innovating technology that helps other people to be extraordinary in their careers.
 The list goes on.

 Personally speaking, I’ve found teamwork to be a particularly enjoyable part of my life in STEM.
 And quite apart from collaborating with peers and colleagues on solving seemingly intractable problems, it’s also offered me wonderful opportunities to travel and see the world.

 Yet the fact is that, when you’re at school, it’s difficult to understand the myriad possibilities the STEM industries offer.
 My aim is to help by shatter some ‘white-coat-wearing’ stereotypes.

 For example, STEM isn’t just about having technical ability.
 You also need to be creative, whether you’re a rocket scientist or an architect.
 And while maths is an integral part of a STEM career, you don’t have to be a genius at it.
 Which is not to say that STEM subjects are easy.
 Yes, they can be tough — but the challenge they present can also be exciting.
 All they require is a little bit of application and determination for you to move forward and onto the next level.

 Plus, while it’s true that many areas of STEM are still male-dominated, things are changing and gender is no barrier to career progression.
 It’s possible to explore different career paths, too, because STEM skills are transferable.
 And you never stop learning throughout your career.
 That’s what I’ve loved about it.

-Most of all, though, the message is: ‘Be open-minded.’
+‘Be open-minded’ is the message.
 Don’t assume anything, and find out about the real world of STEM for yourself.
-You may be surprised at what you discover.